Maryland Terrapins baseball: Eric Milton Family Clubhouse

 Prior to the start of Maryland's game against the Miami Hurricanes on Saturday, April 13, 2013 head coach John Szefc and the Terrapin baseball program held a dedication ceremony to unveil the Eric Milton Family Clubhouse.

 The Terps' clubhouse, which is located within the Varsity Team House just beyond the left-field fence at Shipley Field at Bob "Turtle" Smith Stadium, received a facelift with significant help from former Terrapin Eric Milton (1994–96) and his family.

 The renovation included the installation of 38 custom cherry-wood lockers, new carpeting and flooring, new signage, and the addition of an awards wall and a custom counter for kitchen appliances.

-"This project is really important for the program because it was an area in which we were lacking," said Szefc.
-"Eric's generosity and timeliness allowed us to do it now and let the three seniors (Jack Cleary, Jordan Hagel and Jimmy Reed) benefit from it."

-"Eric's generosity was big in getting it done now, instead of in six months.
-With his history in the program as a player and a coach, it adds that much more having his name on it.
-He, more than anyone, understands how important a legitimate clubhouse can be to a player.
-It certainly helps our guys day-to-day as far as their quality of life with how much time they spend in there.
-It adds a lot more coming from him.
-Eric is near and dear to our program as a player and coach."

 The Shell

-In 2011, a 5,000 square foot hitting and pitching facility, nicknamed, "The Shell," was installed behind the left-field fence at Shipley Field at Bob "Turtle" Smith Stadium and adjacent to the Varsity Team House.
+In 2011, a 5,000 square foot hitting and pitching facility, nicknamed, "The Shell", was installed behind the left-field fence at Shipley Field at Bob "Turtle" Smith Stadium and adjacent to the Varsity Team House.